alexcasey92/Box-Office-EDA/TEMPLATE_README.md

 ## Data

-This project evaluates several large data sets from the Internet Movie Database (IMDB), The Numbers, and Box Office Mogo (BOM).
-The analysis is based on 5,000 movies.
+The data for this project comes from several large movie datasets including, Box Office Mojo (BOM), the Internet Movie Database (IMDB), Rotten Tomatoes, The MovieDB, and The Numbers.
+After investigating all sources, I settled on using datasets from BOM, IMDB, and The Numbers to form my hypotheses and develop three key recommendations.
 The data includes many different types of information about each movie, such as genre, domestic (USA) and foreign box office earnings, studio, and production budget.
 Furthermore, I define success in financial terms by using both worldwide gross sales and total profit, depending on the key question being answered.
 This analysis only covered data about the movies themselves.

 ***